crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 ### Absence of Data Races

-Every shared objects are atomically accessed so that there are no data races that invokes undefined behavior.
+Every shared objects are atomically accessed so that there are no data races that invoke undefined behavior.

 In particular, the contents of the buffer is atomically accessed (`'L109`, `'L211`, `'L409`).
 This